davarmah/alx_html_css/README.md

 # alx_html_css
-This readme file is about the basic and fundamentals of HTML for my first portfolio website
+This readme file is about the basic and fundamentals of HTML and CSS for my first website.